k-stz/goboomah/README.md

 Spatial Partitioning and Complexity: Recognizing that objects usually interact with nearby objects, we can use a common pattern to group them for efficient lookup and manipulation.
 This technique is known as spatial partitioning (https://gameprogrammingpatterns.com/spatial-partition.html).

 As is commmon in computer science, this optimization involves a **space-time tradeoff**: We trade **CPU cycles (time) for memory (Space)**, by organizing the collision space into a more efficiently searchable memory construct.
-This can reduces collision detection complexity from a native implementation needing O(n²) to an O(n log n) using quadtree and even O(1) for Spatial hashing in the best case!
+This can reduces collision detection complexity from a brute-force implementation needing O(n²) to an O(n log n) using quadtree and even O(1) for Spatial hashing in the best case!

 > Complexity: Why `O(n log n)`:
 - if using a quadtree, inserting and retreiving each object takges `O(log n)`